daniel-yj-yang/ml/PCA/README.md

 ```
 Q: Why using the covariance matrix (or correlation matrix if standardized), as opposed to other matrices?
-A: To allow retaining of the variation present in the data set, in terms of variances (diagnoal) and covariances (off-diagnoal) among features, by eigenvalues (the sum equals to the sum of the variances) and eigenvectors.
 ```

 #### Implementation Procedural Goal